Skip to main content

 Hormone replacement therapy (HRT) directly addresses the root of this imbalance by reintroducing estrogen into your system.
 This therapeutic intervention acts to reinstate the restraining signals on the osteoclasts, effectively slowing down the rate of bone resorption.
 The result is a shift back toward equilibrium, where the bone-building activity of osteoblasts can catch up.

-Clinical studies have consistently shown that initiating menopausal can halt bone loss and, in many cases, lead to a measurable increase in (BMD).
+Clinical studies have consistently shown that initiating menopausal hormone therapy can halt bone loss and, in many cases, lead to a measurable increase in bone mineral density (BMD).
 This increase in BMD signifies a strengthening of the bone, making it more resilient and less susceptible to fracture.

 The therapy works to preserve the skeletal architecture that remains and to fortify it by adding mineral content, which is a form of reversal of the disease process.
-While the complete restoration of bone to a pre-menopausal state may be a complex goal, the capacity of hormonal therapy to significantly increase and reduce is a well-established clinical reality.
+While the complete restoration of bone to a pre-menopausal state may be a complex goal, the capacity of hormonal therapy to significantly increase bone density and reduce fracture risk is a well-established clinical reality.

 Intermediate